Learning Cave

 When a buyer pays for a course or membership and does not receive access, the business usually looks at the course platform first.
 But the problem can sit anywhere between checkout, CRM, tags, WordPress user creation, membership levels, course enrollment, email timing, failed payment logic, or support recovery.

-The key is to inspect the full payment-to-access path.
+The key is to inspect the full payment-to-access path as the buyer experiences it, not only from an admin screen.

 Common causes